 In the first part of this deliverable, the general definitions of the dissemination and communication concepts are given and the dissemination and communication strategy is presented.
-More in detail, in this part a clear distinction between those two terms is given, followed by the separate dissemination and communication objectives that are recognized and by the main strategy that needs to be followed.
-Moreover, in the same part, the target groups enrolment in dissemination and communication activities is presented for the target audiences with an identification of the groups of special importance for that the project needs to focus.
+More in detail, in this part a clear distinction between those two terms is pointed out, followed by the separate dissemination and communication objectives that are recognized and by the main strategy that needs to be followed.
+Moreover, in the same part, the target groups' enrolment in dissemination and communication activities is presented for the target audiences with an identification of the groups of special importance for that the project needs to focus.
 In addition, the timeline that needs to be followed, according to the Description of Action, is presented and finally, the target messages and communication channels definitions and descriptions are given.

-After the definition of term, methodology and strategy identification, in the next part of this deliverable, the implementation plan for dissemination and communication activities is deployed.
-Firstly, in this part, the detailed plan of the dissemination and communication activities planned to be executed within the framework of the project is presented, which will be updated every six months in the different versions of this deliverable.
-Following that, the specific target audiences and key stakeholder groups for the PARITY project are recognized among with the corresponding actions and awareness raising and engagement activities to stimulate those key target groups.
-Finally in this part, the relevant channels that will be used for dissemination and communication activities of the project are recognized and presented followed by a presentation of the dissemination material produced by the project up to this month.
+After the definition of terms, methodology and strategy identification, in the next part of this deliverable, the updated implementation plan for dissemination and communication activities is deployed.
+Firstly, in this part, the updated detailed plan of the dissemination and communication activities that should be executed within the framework of the project is presented.
+This plan will be constantly updated in the different versions of this deliverable.
+Moreover in this part, the changes applied from the initial plan are presented and analysed.
+Following that, the specific target audiences and key stakeholder groups for the PARITY project are recognized among with the corresponding actions and awareness raising.
+Then the engagement activities to stimulate those key target groups are pointed out.
+Finally, in this part, the relevant channels and tools that will be used for dissemination and communication activities of the project are highlighted and presented followed by a presentation of the dissemination material.